 Where prior notice has been given, an MLA may move that a Bill be introduced and read a first time.
 The motion for introduction and First Reading is neither debatable nor amendable.

 Petitions are requests for the Legislative Assembly to consider certain issues or to consider taking action in certain areas.
-Any person may perpare a petition on any matter with the exception of matters concerning the spending of public funds.
-Only an MLA however, may present a petition to the House.
+Any person may petition the Assembly on any matter with the exception of matters concerning the spending of public funds.
+An MLA however, may petition the House in this regard.

-An outline as to the Process for Presenting a General Petition to the Legislative Assembly of Manitoba is available from the Clerk Assistant/Journals Clerk (204) 945-6331 or may be obtained from the Legislative Assembly Internet site at:
+An outline as to the Process for Presenting a General Petition to the Legislative Assembly of Manitoba is available from the Clerk Assistant/Journals Clerk (204) 945-6331 or click here: Petition guidelines.

-If in the opinion of the Speaker, a petition conforms with all House practices, privileges and Rules, the MLA may present the Petition from his or her place in the House by reading the full text of the petition and the names of the first three Petitioners.
+If in the opinion of the Speaker, a petition conforms with all House practices, privileges and Rules, the MLA may present the Petition from his or her place in the House by reading the full text of the petition.

 When the MLA reads the Petition it is deemed to be received by the House.